 A student must select a permanent Research Advisor by the end of the first semester.
-Students who fail to choose a permanent Research Advisor before the second week of the second semester in the program jeopardize their academic standing in the program.
 If a Research Advisor is not selected by the end of a student's second semester, the student risks dismissal from the program.
 After consultation with the Research Advisor, the Selection of a PhD Advisor form (Form 1) is filed in the EVS office.
-Students must also read, sign and submit the Student Intellectual Property Agreement form (Form 2) which will be on file with the Office of Research and Technology Transfer at ASU.
+Students must also read, sign and submit the Student Intellectual Property Agreement form (Form 2) which will be on file with the Research and Technology Transfer at A-State.
 A copy should be submitted to the EVS Office.

 The Research Advisor will often, but not always, be a member of the specialty area nearest to the student's research interests.
 The Research Advisor automatically becomes chair of the PhD Advisory Committee and assumes primary responsibility for advising the student on coursework and other academic matters.
 The student and advisor should notify the EVS Program Office as soon as a selection has been made.
-Program policy limits the total period of time for which any one student can hold a Graduate Assistantship from the Program Office.
+Program policy limits the total period of time for which any one student can hold a Graduate Assistantship.
 Therefore, it is important and entirely appropriate for the student to inquire about and consider carefully the ability of a given potential faculty advisor to support new students entering their research group.
-Students should feel free to ask faculty about details of how long the average student has spent earning the degree in that group in the past and how many semesters of support were provided by the program, a Teaching funded by extramural grants.
+Students should feel free to ask faculty about details of how long the average student has spent earning the degree in that group in the past and how many semesters of support were provided by the EVS program, a Teaching Assistantship from the host department and/or as a Research Assistantship funded by extramural grants.
 Students should inquire about existing and pending research grants of the faculty member and about fellowships and scholarships available from external sources for which they are eligible to apply.